elfry2/minato/README.md

 A PowerShell script to easily install and configure Git, PostgreSQL, HeidiSQL, nginx, PHP, Composer, NodeJS, MongoDB, and Neovim on Windows.

 ## Installation
-On PowerShell, navigate to the root directory of this project, then execute
+On a PowerShell session with administrative privileges, navigate to the root directory of this project, then execute
 ```powershell
 ./Main.ps1
 ```